MuhammadSaadQadeer/interview-problems-js/README.md

 # interview-problems-js

-Interview problems and their solutions using JavaScript If you have ever faced an interesting problem feel free to open a Pull Request
+- Interview problems and their solutions using JavaScript
+- If you have ever faced an interesting problem feel free to open a Pull Request
+- If you think there are more solutions to a single problem open a Pull Request
+- Feel free if you want to add or comment on anything
 ## Problem Statement 1

 Determine if a string has unique chracters ?